inspire9/digestifier/README.md

 ### Contributing

+Please note that this project is released with [a Contributor Code of Conduct](http://contributor-covenant.org/version/1/2/0/).
+By participating in this project you agree to abide by its terms.

 1. Fork this repository.
 2. Install [git-flow](https://github.com/nvie/gitflow/wiki/Installation) if you don't have it already, then initialise it within your local copy of this repository (`git flow init` - we stick with the defaults).
 3. Create your feature branch (`git flow feature start my-new-feature`)